 #5 Consume Salty and Starchy Foods During an Anxiety Attack

-Food For Mood also had sections on mood stability, depression and why increasing serotonin might decrease metabolism.
-At the time of this post, Food For Mood is available for FREE on Amazon.
+Food For Mood also had sections on mood stability, depression, and why increasing serotonin might decrease metabolism.